 Lower the height

-With most wall-mounted cabinets for someone like Betsy, they will be installed at a lower, easier-to-reach height.
-An alternate option is to have them mounted at the typical standard height but have the extra shelving integrated into the bottom for easier access to the most commonly used items.
+Most wall-mounted cabinets will be installed at a lower, easier-to-reach height.
+An alternate option is to have them mounted at the standard height and have the extra shelving integrated.
+It’ll give you easier access to the most commonly used items.

-Instead of having the usual full-height, floor-to-ceiling tall cabinetry, these can be replaced with medium-height cabinets.
-This helps people like Betsy so they don’t need to reach as much for things on the upper shelves.
-Pullout hardware can also be used to bring the necessary items out of the cabinet box in a similar fashion to a drawer.
+Having medium-height cabinets installed will help you reach for things on the upper shelves, unlike the usual full-height floor-to-ceiling tall cabinetry.
+Pullout hardware can also be used to bring the necessary items out of the cabinet box similar to a drawer.
 This minimizes having to reach and move items if something is stored towards the back of the cabinet box.

-As the cabinets that Betsy uses the least were kept at a standard height to incorporate her baking club, her family doesn’t need to adapt as much to the layout.
+The cabinets that Betsy uses the least were kept at a standard height.
+This incorporates her baking club and her family doesn’t need to adapt as much to the layout.

 Whether it is anticipated or pre-planned, designing for a multi-generational home gives a great cross-section into the various needs of who would need what type of ergonomic function.